Why is the school so important?

-Thirty years in the making, a new educational model will be launched in September, 2018.
+Thirty years in the making, a new educational model will be soon be launched.
 Built upon time-tested philosophies, this new educational platform will prepare students morally, educationally, philosophically, and theologically.

 The Lamplighter Academy of Arts, Business, and Biblical Theology will implement a cutting-edge approach to education that will prepare students to be productive, creative, and entrepreneurial.

 Based on the theological underpinnings of the Hebrew and Greek Scriptures, with specific guidance from the Pentateuch, Ecclesiastes, Proverbs 1-9, Proverbs 22:29, Romans 4-5, Hebrews 5:13-14, and 2 Peter 1, the Lamplighter Academy will function as an educational, entrepreneurial, theological, and moral compass for students of all ages who are seeking a college level educational experience.

 Philosophical and Ethical Model

 This philosophical model for education is based on the 15t h century principle of “agon” (Latin word agon – agony or an agonizing relentless pursuit of excellence).
 The model of mentoring will be taken from the five books of Wisdom literature.
 Students will be instructed within a collaborative community of rigorous business and creative arts endeavors, all tied to a moral, ethical, and theological framework.
 Proverbs 1:7, 1:23, 2:10, and 9:10 will serve as the starting point as students learn that the fear of the LORD is the beginning of knowledge, which leads to a life of wisdom.